 Cost: The cost to attend a weekly camp session is $325, and scholarships will be available to help families who qualify.

-Camp location: The camp is located on the south side of the McCarty Center's property in Norman at 2002 E. Robinson St.
+Camp location: The camp is located on the south end of the McCarty Center's property at Norman at 2002 E. Robinson St.

 The camp's namesake: Camp ClapHans is named in honor of the late Sammy Jack Claphan, a citizen of the Cherokee Nation and an Oklahoma native.

 Claphan played football at the University of Oklahoma and graduated with a degree in special education.
 He later played in the NFL for the Cleveland Browns and the San Diego Chargers.
 After retiring from the NFL, he returned to Oklahoma and became a special education teacher.
 He died in 2001.